dario-campagna/fizz-buzz-kata/README.md

-# FizzBuzz Kata
+# Fizz-Buzz Kata

-FizzBuzz Kata implemented in C++ using algorithm transform (and with Open/Closed Principle in mind).
+Fizz-Buzz Kata implemented in C++ using algorithm transform (and with Open/Closed Principle in mind).